 Most white pens carry felt tips that produce and display bold strokes and lines depending on the amount of pressure you apply on the medium’s surface.
 Metal tips found on gel ink pens create consistent and thin lines.

-With a type of art that requires smooth and crisp lines, the look of a perfect line is important to choose the best white ink pen and marker that is best suited for you.
+With a type of art that requires smooth and crisp lines, the look of a perfect line is important to choose the right white ink pen and marker that is best suited for you.

 It is always a good idea to check the price range of each white pen before making a purchase.
-Keep in mind that the most expensive set or item does not automatically mean it is the best white marker.
+Keep in mind that the most expensive set or item does not automatically mean it is the white marker.
 Most often than not, the price does not define the quality of the white ink pens or markers.

 You can end up finding a cheaper but still perfect set for you and your artwork.
 If you would like to try a new hobby, then I would suggest getting the cheapest one on this list first.